Learning to translate by learning to communicate: Methodology

 \subsection{Pipeline Components}

-\paragraph{Pretrained Model} We use mBART \citep{liu-etal-2020-multilingual-denoising}, which has been shown to yield strong unsupervised translation performance in several languages. mBART employs \textit{seq2seq} pretraining, encoding a ``noised'' input sequence and then reconstructing the original sequence with the decoder, over a collection of 25 languages.
-These properties made it a natural choice for our EC experiments, in which a multilingual decoder and encoder are used to send and receive natural language messages.
+\paragraph{Pre-trained Model} We use mBART(-large) \citep{liu-etal-2020-multilingual-denoising}, which has demonstrated strong unsupervised translation performance in several languages. mBART employs \textit{seq2seq} pre-training, encoding a ``noised'' input sequence and then reconstructing the original sequence with the decoder, over a collection of 25 languages. mBART's encoder-decoder architecture and corresponding seq2seq training make it a natural fit for our EC experiments, in which a multilingual decoder and encoder are used to send and receive natural language messages.
+We use $\theta_{E_{PT}}$ to denote the parameters of the pretrained encoder, and \emph{mutatis mutandis} for the pretrained decoder.

 \paragraph{Backtranslation} Iterative backtranslation allows a model (usually pre-trained) to achieve some level of translation performance while only training on monolingual data (Section~\ref{sec:related}).
 Our baseline system is mBART fine-tuned with backtranslation only.
 In the EC-FT case, backtranslation is always performed last so that the model is tuned for translation immediately before it is evaluated.